FraunhoferIOSB/FROST-Server/docs/settings/settings.md

 * **persistence.autoUpdateDatabase:**
   Automatically apply database updates.
 * **persistence.idGenerationMode:**
   Determines how entity ids are generated.
+This can be overridden for each Entity Type.
 The three allowed values are:
   * **`ServerGeneratedOnly`:**
     Default value, no client defined ids allowed, database generates ids.
   * **`ServerAndClientGenerated`:**
     Both, server and client generated ids, are allowed.
   * **`ClientGeneratedOnly`:**
     Client has to provide @iot.id to create entities.
+* **persistence.idGenerationMode.<EntityTypeName>:**
+  Determines how entity ids are generated for this Entity Type.
+This overrides **persistence.idGenerationMode**.
 * **persistence.transactionRole:**
   If true, [SET LOCAL ROLE](https://www.postgresql.org/docs/current/sql-set-role.html) is used for each query and set as HTTP user name or `anonymous` for anonymous HTTP users,